-A local news station in Tucson recently reported that Tucson is so short on inventory that even million-dollar homes are selling in about 10 days on average.
-As KOLD News 13 explains, people are realizing that thanks to telecommuting there’s no need to work in a sprawling metro area like New York City when they can live in Tucson instead.
+A growing number of people are working remotely, and now realize there’s no need to work in a sprawling metro area like New York City when they can live in Tucson instead.

 Tucson is the 2nd-most populated city in Arizona, right behind Phoenix, and is home to just over one million people in the metropolitan area.